-The LINKS Center for Social Network Analysis at the University of Kentucky offers a workshop on social network analysis (SNA) every summer.
+The LINKS Center for Social Network Analysis at the University of Kentucky offers a series of workshops on social network analysis (SNA) every summer.
 In ordinary years, this is held in-person with multiple simultaneous tracks and more than 25 instructors and TAs.
-This year, however, we are scaling back to four synchronous online tracks (conducted over Zoom).
-Each track meets on 3-5 consecutive days for four hours a day.
-At the end of the week for Track 1 and Track 2, there is access to a limited number of one-on-one consultations with experienced research faculty to discuss your individual research.
-The advantage of this online edition is that you can take multiple tracks, since they are arranged consecutively, not concurrently.
-The tracks are as follows:
+This year, however, we are continuing to scale back to four synchronous online tracks (conducted over Zoom).
+Each track meets on 3-5 days for four to four and a half hours a day.
+There is access to a limited number of non-technical one-on-one consultations with experienced research faculty to discuss your individual project(s).
+The tracks are shown below.

 Taught by Steve Borgatti, this is a more technical and in-depth workshop focusing on the concepts and methods of SNA, particularly as they apply to specific research objectives.
 The mathematics behind the measures is explained, as well as how to use the measures in practice.
 UCINET for Windows software is used extensively.
-The course meets four times starting June 14: Monday, Tuesday, Wednesday, and Thursday 10:00am-12:00pm EDT and 12:30pm-2:30pm EDT (16 contact hours).
-After each class, students work on homework assignments with the help of the TAs.
+The course meets four times starting June 13: Monday, Tuesday, Wednesday, and Thursday 10:00am-12:00pm EDT and 12:30pm-2:30pm EDT (16 contact hours).
+A fifth day is led by the TAs.
 The course costs $1500 ($750 for students).
 More details ...

-Taught by Filip Agneessens.
+Taught by Filip Agneessens and Francisco Trincado-Munoz.
 Like Track 2, this is a more technical and in-depth workshop than the intro workshop, focusing on the concepts and methods of SNA, particularly as they apply to specific research objectives.
 This workshop uses the software package R, rather than UCINET.
 The mathematics behind the measures is explained, as well as how to use the measures in practice.
-The course meets five times starting June 21: Monday, Tuesday, Wednesday, Thursday and Friday 10:00am-12:00pm EDT and 12:30pm-2:30pm EDT (20 contact hours).
+The course meets five times across two weeks starting June 9 with each instructional day consisting of two sessions: 10:00am-12:15pm EDT and 12:45pm-3:00pm EDT (22.5 contact hours).
 Participants will receive homework, which includes running analyses and interpreting results, and which they can perform in small groups of 2 or 3.
 These results are then discussed at the next meeting.
 The course costs $2000 ($1000 for students).
 More details ...

-Taught by Filip Agneessens, this course covers ERGMs and SAOMs, two families of statistical models used to model the presence or absence of ties.
+Taught by Filip Agneessens and Robert Krause, this course covers ERGMs and SAOMs, two families of statistical models used to model the presence or absence of ties.
 While the course is introductory, prior familiarity with both statistics and network analysis is strongly advised.
-Starting after Track 2 and Track 3 finish, the course meets five days (20 contact hours), starting June 28.
+Starting after Track 2 and Track 3 finish, the course meets six days (22.5 contact hours), across two weeks, starting June 20.
 The course aims to be interactive, using breakout sessions for the exercises and time between classes to consolidate knowledge.
 Participants will receive homework involving running further analyses and interpreting result.
 The homework can be performed in small groups of 2 or 3.
 These results are then discussed at the next meeting.
 The course costs $2000 ($1000 for students).
 More details ...

-Registration is open now, and will remain open for each track until the track begins.
+Registration is open now, and will remain open until 48 hours prior to the start of each track or when the track reaches capacity.
 Registrants may cancel for a full refund up to 24 hours before the start of their track(s).
-Students (currently enrolled at any level) can enter the promo code "Student" at registration in order to receive the 50% discount.
+Students receive the 50% discount.
 Additional (half price) discounts are available for members of the University of Kentucky community.
-UK faculty & staff should enter promo code "UK-Faculty" and UK students should use "UK-Student".

 It is useful to install the software before the workshop, so that you can get any difficulties ironed out.
 Please visit our software page.